-These are the Norway visa requirements for Kenyan citizens as of 2018.
+These are the Norway visa requirements for Kenyan citizens.
 Norway is a Schengen country located in Northern Europe bordering Denmark, Finland and Russia.
 It’s the 9th richest country in the world with a GDP per capita of $59,302, thanks to the discovery of oil and gas off its coast in the 1960s which gave the country a massive economic boost and today Norway is one of the world’s leading petroleum exporters.

 The oil-rich country is also a major attraction for tourists from all over the world.
 In fact, the World Economic Forum’s Travel and Tourism Competitiveness Report ranked it as the 18th best in 2017.
 The main attractions of Norway are its bird-indented coastline, mountains, ski resorts, lakes and woods.
 Towns like Oslo, Alesund, Bergen, Stavanger, Trondheim and Tromso are also popular tourist destinations in Norway.